projectriff-archive/cnab-riff/README.md

     ```
     duffle install myriff https://storage.googleapis.com/projectriff/riff-cnab/snapshots/riff-bundle-latest.json --bundle-is-file -d k8s
     ```
-    and `-d k8s` uses the duffle kubernetes driver to run the installer image in kubernetes cluster
+    where `-d k8s` uses the duffle kubernetes driver to run the installer image in kubernetes cluster

 1. You should now be able to see riff components installed on your kubernetes cluster:
     ```